OldedTester/simpy_simu/README.md

 Setting up schedule（Process）：took several to build the scheduled plan.
 Production commence（Process）：begin to product vehicle.
 ### Output
-Quality check（process）：check quality of body and Components
+Quality check（process）：check quality of body and Components.
-Vehicle assembling(Process)：assemble the body and components
+Vehicle assembling(Process)：assemble the body and components.
 Dispatch zone(container)：store the vehicle which has been made.
 ### Closure
 Dispatch to dealer(process)：transport to the dealer.